MagicMods/SimTouch/memoLTM/hidden/modeSOP_.md

    - PREFER pointing out missing parameters or incorrect usage
    - When analyzing code, focus on what IS rather than what SHOULD BE
    - Document patterns that need clarification instead of assuming their purpose
+   - **Mandatory Verification:** Before referencing _any_ variable, property (including nested properties like `this.debug.xyz`), function, configuration value, or file path, you MUST explicitly verify its existence, exact name/spelling, and definition.
+Verification methods include:
+     - Reading the source file where it is defined (e.g., `debugFlags` in `main.js`).
+     - Consulting definitive architecture documents (`architecture_*.md`, `goals.md`).
+     - Using file system tools (`list_dir`) if verifying paths.
+     - DO NOT assume existence or spelling based on usage examples in other files or previous conversation context.

 # PATTERN ADHERENCE PRINCIPLE